 Respirators and breathing equipment must be used in the workplace when hazardous airborne substances are present as they can affect the health and safety of employees.
-Such substances include gases, solvents, powdered chemicals and sprays.
+Such substances include gases or vapors, solvents, powdered chemicals and sprays.
 Like other forms of PPE, respiratory protection should be deployed as a last resort once all other reasonable steps have been taken to control exposure and to improve the air quality and ventilation.

 Employers can do their best to enforce the use of PPE but there are many factors at play that influence whether or not workers choose to use a respirator.
 Here are some of the most common issues companies run into with the use of breathing-related safety equipment but they can all be addressed and remedied with the right attitude and tools.

 When it comes to providing respiratory safety equipment you need to find the right type for the job.
 Nearly as important is the right fit—if the equipment is bulky, uncomfortable or if employees feel that it gets in the way of their work then they will be less inclined to use it.
 Wearability is one of several factors that noticeably influence PPE compliance and employees should feel that safety equipment is boosting their ability to work, not hindering it.

 It’s important to remember that not all respirators will fit everyone.
 This is why it’s vital to provide workers with fit testing and a number of different models and sizes to try.
 In addition, consider all the factors that affect the face seal and how the respirators fit, such as the workers’ size, facial hair, and the use of eye protection or other PPE.
 Respirators need to fit each worker perfectly to provide the best protection and comfort.
 Employees should also feel comfortable adjusting the fit for their equipment and know how to get help if their respirator starts chafing or they feel like it’s not fitting or working properly.